 Social media sites were once just for keeping in touch with friends and family across the world until companies promptly figured out ways of utilising the expansive potential of sites like Facebook, Twitter and Instagram (which each have concurrent monthly users in the hundreds of millions) to communicate their brand to customers.

 This is because, as the name suggests, these social media sites offer a social aspect to your brand and allow it to gather a larger audience, furthering clicks to your website and generating new leads.

 Social media marketing is a form of internet marketing that primarily involves creating and sharing content in order to help achieve your company’s marketing goals.

 Content can include text and image updates, video content, and paid social media adverts.

-Social media content marketing is also surprisingly niche and dependent on which site you’re on, this can challenge the creative minds of your marketing teams.
+Social media content marketing is also surprisingly niche and, depending on which site you’re on, will challenge the creative minds of your marketing teams.

 Let’s discuss the top sites, their unique space in the world of social media and how advertisers utilise each of them.

 Social Media Marketing with Facebook

 The social media site with an insane number of monthly active users, at over 2 billion, has a good mixture of text and visual potential for advertising and given the huge user base, clearly has a wide span of demographics when it comes to advertising your brand on its site.